CEAT launches at ANU

 At the event, ANU Vice Chancellor, Professor Brian Schmidt noted, “If more than 8 billion of us are going to live happily on our rapidly changing planet, it is going to take every piece of human ingenuity in agriculture to make it happen – it is great that we are part of this important initiative.”

 Advancements in agriculture are essential to creating a more sustainable future.
-At Wildlife Drones, we are excited to be joining CEAT in 2019 as a Hub Member.
-Our animal tracking technology not only benefits wildlife, but also enables farmers to efficiently track and monitor their livestock.
+Wildlife Drones is excited to be joining CEAT as a Hub Member.
+Our animal tracking technology not only benefits wildlife, but also enables farmers and producers to efficiently track and monitor their livestock.